 Insurance company adjusters must put a dollar value on your injury or wrongful death case.
 Think about that, a dollar amount is paid for pain, suffering or death.
 That is a difficult job to do.
 And to do that job, the insurance company adjuster must have a written report form your injury attorney that “demands” your case be fully valued.
 This report is often called a “demand” or a “demand letter.”
 The insurance company adjuster is not going to sit down with you and explain all the “ins” and “outs” for writing your demand letter.
 Your expert injury lawyer must do that for you.
 And here is the tricky part that many injury lawyers miss: your demand letter must be written using language, codes and phrases familiar to insurance company case evaluators.

 Methodology to Value a Personal Injury Case

 Our methodology for determining full case value combines training and experience with good evidence, so your demand letter to the insurance adjuster is clear and convincing.
 It is not enough to make a written claim of “pain and suffering” in a demand letter.
 You must “back it up” with credible evidence familiar and trusted by insurance company adjusters.
 Our office is constantly training on what variables, facts, phrases, codes and inputs an insurance company adjuster will likely use when determining case value.
 We are trained to specifically “bring out” facts that multiply the value of your case.

 All this foundation work is done as the case develops.
 Your expert injury attorney helps guide you.
 This is why communication is so crucial.

-Before a settlement is made, you will know that dollar range and you will have control over the decision to accept or reject any offer.
-I will advise you on the risks and benefits of taking a settlement versus rejecting a settlement.
-I work for you and you alone.
-I look forward to hearing from you.
-Click Here To Schedule Your Free Consultation
+Before a settlement is made at Burman Law, you will know the full dollar value of your case.
+You will have control over the decision to accept or reject any settlement offer.
+Burman Law will advise you on the risks and benefits of taking a settlement versus rejecting a settlement, so you make the best decision for you or your loved one.